OrzGeeker/OrzMC/README.md

 - [ ] fire an weixin public account and group for uses get newest information and communicate with each other
 - [ ] implement RCON Protocol for remote control Minecraft Server
-- [ ] add world backup function
 - [ ] refine the project script for readable
 - [ ] automation the process of installing JDK/JRE Runtime
 - [ ] add some unit test case to guarantee quality
-- [ ] create a Docker Mojang Mirror Server for personal CDN
+- [ ] use BMCLAPI to boost client download speed

 # Done List
+- [x] add Paper Server deploy option
 - [x] add Spigot Server deploy option
 - [x] add a homepage for this project
 - [x] support forge client and server on MacOS, Yep!!!🤪